I-gor-C/windows-driver-docs-ddi/wdk-ddi-src/content/ntddk/nf-ntddk-rtlinitializesplaylinks.md

 <p>Callers of <b>RtlInitializeSplayLinks</b> must be running at IRQL &lt;= DISPATCH_LEVEL if the memory at <i>Links</i> is nonpaged.
 Usually, callers are running at IRQL PASSIVE_LEVEL. </p>

-<p>Every splay link node, including the initial root node of the splay link tree, must be initialized by calling <b>RtlInitializeSplayLinks</b> before it is passed to any other <b>Rtl</b> splay link routine.
-The initialized splay link node structure should be considered opaque.</p>

-<p>Callers of the <b>Rtl</b> splay link routines are responsible for synchronizing access to the splay link tree.
-A fast mutex is the most efficient synchronization mechanism to use for this purpose. </p>

-<p>Callers of <b>RtlInitializeSplayLinks</b> must be running at IRQL &lt;= DISPATCH_LEVEL if the memory at <i>Links</i> is nonpaged.
-Usually, callers are running at IRQL PASSIVE_LEVEL. </p>

 ## -requirements
 <table>
 <tr>